 - The information to be learned is not stored properly.

-- Hermann Ebbinghaus came up with his theory of forgetting as per which rate of forgetting is maximum in the first 9 hours, particularly during the first hour.
-After that, the forgetting rate slows down and not much is forgotten even after many days
+- Hermann Ebbinghaus came up with his theory of forgetting, according to which the rate of forgetting is maximum in the first 9 hours, particularly during the first hour.
+After that, the forgetting rate slows down, and not much is forgotten even after many days

 Interference

-Forgetting also happens because of the interference between various pieces of information that the memory store contains.
+Forgetting also happens because of the interference between various pieces of information that the memory stores.
 Interferences come about at a time of retrieval when these sets of associations compete with each other for retrieval.
 Two types of interference are explained below:

 Proactive Interference